Notarized and Legalized Document

 To get a notarization, you must present your official identification (such as a driver’s license, passport, or other government-issued ID) to prove your identity.
 Do not sign your document in advance as the notary has to witness the signing (unless it’s a certified true copy of an original in which case there’s nothing to sign).
 Chances are you will be asked to pay a fee to cover the notarial service.

-2- How to submit a notarized document for Canada authentication
+2- How to submit a notarized document for Canada Apostille

 To submit your notarized document to Global Affairs Canada:

-- Add the document you need to be authenticated
+• Add the document you need an Apostille for

 Global Affairs Canada